 Encompassing two arcs moving away from each other, Sile Bay Beach features two coves and a sandy point right in the center.
 This unique makeup makes this already secluded beach even more private due to its nearly endless curving coast.
 Visitors will always have plenty of room to themselves as they enjoy the gentle waters and views of the Atlantic.

-Guests will find this beach within traveling range of the Valley, about a mile (approximately a kilometer and a half) to the east-northeast of the center of East End.
+Head about a mile (approximately a kilometer and a half) east-northeast from the center of East End to reach this beach.

 1 | Sandy Hill

 Sandy Hill is a great place to go snorkeling.
 Though its small and pretty rocky, there's a good amount of smooth sandy spots to sunbathe.

 The center of East End is located about a mile (approximately a kilometer and a half) to the northeast of this beach.

 Stretched out on the end of a long and fairly obscure dirt road, Mimi Bay is a serene beach, tucked away and usually very quiet.
 Sometimes there are strong currents and very high waves because this beach faces the open Atlantic, so don't swim alone.

 This beach can be found in the eastern part of East End, 0.7 miles (1.1 km) east-southeast of the center of East End.

 1 | Sandy Island Beach

 Barbecues, cabanas, cold drinks and the sun are what defines Sandy Island Beach.
 While the island was once known only to a few lucky travelers, the addition of some low impact tourist development has made this into a must do for guests who can make their way here.